blee126/OncoGPS-for-IO-Clinical-Studies/README.txt

 Running Code on a Docker

 This makes sure that the code is run in the desired environment (i.e. proper python version and packages).
-The instructions for this process are to be added here in the near future, as I am still figuring out those instructions.

-Links
+All files that are needed to build the docker are contained in the 'docker' folder inside the root directory.
+To build and run the docker, simply run the following two commands in a linux terminal inside the root directory of this repository:

+docker build -f docker/ccal.build -t ccal.test docker docker run -h lj-compbio-wsk21.pfizer.com -p 8888:8888 -v $(pwd):/home/jovyan/work ccal.build

+Links to Referenced Articles and Code

 Original OncoGPS Paper Analysis Code: https://github.com/UCSD-CCAL Full Article on OncoGPS: http://www.cell.com/cell-systems/fulltext/S2405-4712(17)30335-6 B9991003 Study: https://clinicaltrials.gov/ct2/show/NCT02684006